enkidevs/curriculum/JavaScript/Npm/creating-a-node-module.md

 ---
 ## Content

-After you set up the *package.json* file, it's time to start coding.
-A npm module is a regular JavaScript file, that must follow the *CommonJS* module spec.
+After you have set up the *package.json* file, it's time to start coding.
+A npm module is a regular JavaScript file that must follow the *CommonJS* module spec.

-In other words, a module has by default an object called **module**, that has a read-only `id` property that is used to identify the module and an `exports` object, which contains all the methods/constants to be exported.
+A module contains an object called **module**, that has a read-only `id` property used to identify the module and an `exports` object, containing all the methods/constants to be exported.
 Here's an example:
 ```javascript
 // math.js
 module.exports.pow = function(a,b){